::: THE SHORT STORY :::

 Drew Schultz & The Broken Habits ended 2019 on a high note, spearheading the 80th Birthday Party for Motown / Stax Artist Kim Weston at Detroit's Northern Lights Lounge.
 2020 saw the release of Drew Schultz and Melvin Davis' cover of the Detroit Proto-Punk classic "Politicians In My Eyes," pressed on 45rpm 7" vinyl as a benefit for the Detroit Sound Conservancy.
 As the COVID-19 Pandemic brought the world to a halt and protests surged across the country, Drew wrote and produced a music video called "All The Love" featuring a gathering of his fellow musicians and artists from Detroit, Cleveland, New York City, San Francisco, and Germany to benefit the United Way COVID Relief Fund as well as the NAACP Legal Defense and Education Fund.
 During the pandemic, Schultz continued his teaching remotely for Oakland University, Motown Museum, and the Detroit Institute of Arts while delivering private lessons and masterclass workshops online.
 He also continued honing his own craft, taking virtual lessons from Ralph Johnson (of Earth Wind & Fire) and David Garibaldi (of Tower of Power).

-Drew is currently teaching college courses at the Detroit Institute of Music Education (aka DIME), a music college program in the heart of the Motor City that offers Bachelor's Degrees in Performance for Guitar, Bass, Vocals, and Drums, as well as Songwriting and Music Industry Studies.
-Drew is an adjunct professor in the Performance, Songwriting, and Music Industry Studies programs delivered in partnership with Oakland University.
-He has written curriculum and taught courses in Live Performance Workshop, Rhythm Studies, Chart Writing and Notation, Session Styles, Electronic Music Composition, Repertoire & Hit Song Analysis, Song Arrangement, Personal Expression, Songwriting Workbook, Artist Studies, The Politics of A&R, Fundamentals of Record Production, Copyright & Publishing, Songwriting Methodology, Music Industry Workshop, and more.
+Drew is currently an adjunct professor in the Commercial Music Performance, Songwriting, and Music Industry Studies programs of Oakland University delivered in partnership with DIME-Detroit.
+He has written curriculum and taught courses in Fundamentals of Record Production, Song Arrangement, Personal Expression, Songwriting Workbook, Repertoire & Hit Song Analysis, Live Performance Workshop, Rhythm Studies, Chart Writing and Notation, Session Styles, Electronic Music Composition, Artist Studies, The Politics of A&R, Copyright & Publishing, Songwriting Methodology, Music Industry Workshop, Event Management, and more.
 While at DIME, Drew has worked, taught, and played alongside students and stars, with guests to the college including George Clinton, Madonna, Michael Bolton, Mayer Hawthorne, Motown artist KEM, and Usher.

 Keep an eye out for more from Drew Schultz!